 This superfood is literally the elixir of life for dogs (and humans too).
 Dogs do not need carbohydrates in large quantities.
 Unfortunately, most commercial dog foods are packed with carbs.
 Bone broth is rich in proteins, vitamins and minerals.
-A diet rich in bone broth will regulate blood sugar levels and insulin and prevent the spikes in blood sugar.
-Your dog will be more energetic and his belly fat will disappear!
+A diet rich in bone broth will regulate blood sugar levels and insulin and prevent the spikes in the blood sugar.
+Your dog will be more energetic and his belly fat might also slowly disappear.

 Rich in healthy fats